 As a victim of invalidation, you may be more easily triggered by invalidation from someone in your current relationship.

-Therefore, be careful about who you disclose your feelings.
+Therefore, it’s great if you can find social support, but be careful about to whom you disclose your feelings.

 Validate your own feelings

 Having relationships with people who care about your feelings, wish to understand you, and help you when you feel bad is very important.

 Yet, as an adult, you cannot always rely on external validation.

 Develop the capacity to validate your own feelings and have positive self-talk.